bitpay/bitcore/packages/bitcore-sh/README.md

 # Bitcore SH
-A repl environment to interact with crypto-rpc
+A repl environment to interact with `crypto-rpc` using the rpcs in the bitcore config

 ## Usage
 In packages/bitcore-sh run: